 Design Health Program

-All prospective participants should be willing to commit five to ten hours each week.
+Prospective participants in the Fellows program should be willing to commit five to ten hours each week.
 Participants will receive coaching from experts in medicine, innovation and product development processes, entrepreneurship and engineering both internal and external to Duke.
 Individuals should not enter the program with a specific need or solution in mind; they must be willing to explore several opportunities through a structured discovery process.
+Fellows will participate in some or all of the following courses:

 In Design Health 1: Discover (FALL), fellows focus on aspects of upstream marketing, particularly needs-finding in the clinical environment using tools such as observational research and interviewing.
 Students work closely with Duke University Health System staff and may participate in needs-finding in the hospital environment; as such hospital policies around vaccinations, safety & confidentiality training will be required.
 Students participating in DH1 will need to be in the Durham area for clinical observations.